The holidays will be upon us before we know it.

 25 days for a teenage Christmas!

-•Be sure that you have a wishlist from all your teens to make sure that your shopping is on target.
+•Be sure that you have a wishlist from all your teens to make sure that your shopping is on point.

 •Order holiday pajamas to wear on Christmas Eve.